alex-compeat/SportsLadder/README.md

 SportsLadder
 ============

-The most awesomist sports ladder ever!
+This repo contains the source for SportsLadder - the most awesomist sports ladder ever!